Invasion of Georgia (1742): Background

 The colony of Georgia had been an issue of contention between Britain and Spain since its foundation in 1733.
 Spain claimed the territory for its own colony of Florida and disputed what was regarded as an illegal occupation by the British settlers.
 The Convention of Pardo in 1739 had attempted to settle the dispute, but Spain still refused to abandon its claim.
 When the War of Jenkins' Ear broke out that same year, Spain began drawing up plans for an invasion.

 The British governor of Georgia, James Oglethorpe, organized a small force and launched a British invasion of Florida in 1740, hoping to preempt a Spanish invasion of Georgia.
 The British besieged St. Augustine but were forced to withdraw.
 The stage was then set for the Spanish commander Manuel de Montiano to launch his long-awaited attack on Georgia.
-Because of the pressing demands on British resources in other theatres, no further reinforcements or aid could be dispatched to defend the colony from attack.
+Due to the pressing demands on British resources in other theatres, no further reinforcements or aid could be dispatched to defend the colony from attack.

 Invasion

 Landing

 Spanish governor Don Manuel de Montiano commanded the invasion force, which by some estimates totalled between 4,500 and 5,000 men.
 Of that number, roughly 1,900 to 2,000 were ground assault troops.
 Oglethorpe's forces, consisting of regulars, militia, and native Indians numbered fewer than 1,000.
 The garrison at Fort St. Simons resisted the invasion with cannonade, but was not able to prevent the landing.
 On the 5 July 1742 Montiano landed nearly 1,900 men from 36 ships near Gascoigne Bluff, close to the Frederica River.
-Faced with a superior force, Oglethorpe decided to withdraw from Fort St. Simons before the Spanish could mount an assault.
+Faced with a superior force, Oglethorpe decided to withdraw from Fort St. Simons before the Spaniards could mount an assault.
 He ordered the small garrison to spike the guns, and to slight the fort (doing what damage they could), to deny the Spanish full use of the military asset.
 The Spanish took over the fort the following day, establishing it as their base on the island.
 Montiano began gathering intelligence about the strength of British opposition.